KwesiLovesTech/KwesiLovesTech/README.md

 diving into AWS, focusing on cloud architecture,serverless, and

 containers.
-Also into DevOps, Python, and Terraform.
+Also into DevOps tools, Python, and Terraform.

 <!--